Donate Life: What You Need To Know About Organ Donorship

-One of the biggest misconceptions surrounding organ donation is that the doctor will not do everything possible to save a life.
-A doctor will do everything in their power to save a life: they are focused on saving your life, not someone else's.
+- One of the top misconceptions is that the doctor will not do everything possible to save a life.
+This is not true.
+A doctor will do everything in their power to save every life.

-Age is not usually a factor in being a donor, and celebrities, the rich and famous, and other dignitaries aren't treated preferentially.
+- Age is not usually a factor in being a donor.

-Who's Had a Transplant?
-People You May Know
+Who's Had an Organ Transplant?
+People You Know

 While lives of the rich and famous are not preferentially moved up the donor recipient list, many people you may know have received organ donations from random acts of kindness.